bassosimone/xv6sh/README.md

 This repository contains a Unix-v6-like shell implemented in Rust.

 I wrote this code to exercise with Rust.
 I do not plan on maintaining this code base or on adding additional features.
+It's likely the case that this code behaves differently from the original v6 shell.

 ## Design